 Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from 18 of the top 20 business schools, including Stanford GSB.
 With our unparalleled collective expertise, we are able to coach you to develop a clear vision of your goals for business school and beyond.
 We work closely with you throughout the application process and provide expert guidance at every stage to maximize your chances of admission to a top school.

 Our free consultations are consistently rated as the best in the industry.
 To learn more about Fortuna and assess your chances of admission to Wharton and other top programs, request a free consultation.

 View related articles by Fortuna’s expert coaches on Stanford GSB:

 - Deep Dive Analysis Comparing the HBS & GSB Classes of 2020

 - MBA Interview Prep for Stanford GSB + Example Behavioral Questions

 - MBA Letters of Recommendation: Strategy for Stanford GSB & HBS

 You can also view one of our top resources, the MBA Admissions Essay Masterclass featuring Stanford GSB, below.

-All MBA Admissions Essay Masterclasses in our series, featuring insider advice from 14 former gatekeepers from 14 of the world’s top business schools, are available on Fortuna’s YouTube channel.
+All MBA Admissions Essay Masterclasses in our series, featuring insider advice from former gatekeepers of the world’s top business schools, are available on Fortuna’s YouTube channel.

 Fortuna Admissions Co-Founder and Director Matt Symonds is Business education industry expert and columnist for Forbes, The Economist, BusinessWeek, the BBC, among other publications.
 For more free advice and a personal, candid assessment of your chances, you can sign up now for a free consultation.